jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2023-10-06-Planning-GAL.md

 The GAL layer will anyway be called from renderer only and the renderer is the one managing all the allocations.
 So the best approach for local scope is to use a thread local `ArenaAllocator` that gets reclaimed after the call returns to renderer.

-### Comman pool scope
+### Command pool scope

-Again `ArenaAllocator` per command pool could be used and cleared/reclaimed when the pool is reset.
+Again `ArenaAllocator` per command pool could be used and cleared/reclaimed when the pool is reset. `ArenaAllocator` is suitable only because I plan to create per frame pool for each thread.
+If in future I decide to use only a pool per thread then I must modify the allocator to be `RingBuffer`, but it is okay to have separate pool per frame.

 ### Objects/Resources scope